 What is a Monopoly?

 A monopoly is a market with a single seller (called the monopolist) but with many buyers.
-In a perfectly competitive market, with a large number of both sellers and buyers, no single buyer or seller can influence the price of a commodity.
+In a perfectly competitive market, which comprises a large number of both sellers and buyers, no single buyer or seller can influence the price of a commodity.
 Unlike sellers in a perfectly competitive market, a monopolist exercises substantial control over the market price of a commodity.

 The quantity sold by the monopolist is usually less than the quantity that would be sold in a perfectly competitive firm and the price charged by the monopolist is usually more than the price that would be charged by a perfectly competitive firm.
 While a perfectly competitive firm is a “price taker,” a monopolist is a “price maker.”
 Similar to a monopoly is a monopsony, which is a market with many sellers but only one buyer.

 A monopolist can raise the price of a product without worrying about the actions of competitors.
 In a perfectly competitive market, if a firm raises the price of its products, it will usually lose market share as buyers move to other sellers.
 Key to understanding the concept of monopoly is understanding this simple statement: The monopolist is the market maker and controls the amount of a commodity/product available in the market.

 Understanding a Monopolist’s Decision